Darón Iskenderian

-Darón Iskenderian (born 19 March 2002) is a professional footballer who plays as an attacking midfielder for Real Monarchs.
+Darón Iskenderian (born 19 March 2002) is a professional footballer who plays as an attacking midfielder.
 Born in the United States, he is a youth international for Armenia.

 Club career

 Iskenderian played as part of the LA Galaxy academy, before spending a year with Catalan club CF Gavà in their under-19 team.
 He returned to the United States to play with Real So Cal and later moved to the Barça Residency Academy in Casa Grande, Arizona.

 In March 2022, it was announced Iskenderian had signed a USL Academy contract with Las Vegas Lights ahead of their 2022 season.
 He debuted for the club on 13 March 2022, appearing as a 53rd–minute substitute during a 0–2 loss to New Mexico United.